 What is Community Acupuncture?

-Community acupuncture is a style of acupuncture treatment where you receive acupuncture in a reclining chair, in an open room, with a few other people also receiving acupuncture in reclining chairs.
+Community acupuncture is a style of acupuncture treatment where you receive acupuncture in a reclining chair, or on a table, in a semi-private room, with a few other people also receiving acupuncture.
+The room is divided by medical curtains.
 You remain fully dressed, as points used are primarily located on lower arms and legs, and the head.
 The room is quiet and peaceful and very relaxing.

 Is community acupuncture as effective as private treatments?

 Yes.
 Community style acupuncture is as effective as private treatments, or more effective, if you take into consideration that you will be less stressed from paying less.
 Patients also benefit from the collective energy field, which may be due to limbic resonance, and makes individual treatments more powerful.